solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

         "slotSetting": false
     }
     ```
 19. Select **Save**
-20. Browse to the **mysqldevSUFFIX-app-web** app service url, you should
+20. Browse to the **mysqldevSUFFIX-app-web** app service url, the web
-    see the web site load but it has database errors.
+    site will load but it has database errors.

 ## Troubleshooting

-1. If you do not see any results, you can review the logs for each
+1. If no results are displayed, review the logs for each container
-    container instance
+    instance
     1. Browse to the app service
     2. Under **Monitoring**, select **Log stream**
-    3. Review the startup logs, you should notice that the database
+    3. Review the startup logs, notice that the database instance did
-        instance did not respond to an HTTP request on port 3306.
-This
+        not respond to an HTTP request on port 3306.
+This is because an
-        is because an app service container will only work with HTTP
+        app service container will only work with HTTP based container
-        based container images unless it is a multicontainer deployment.
+        images unless it is a multicontainer deployment.
 2. Change the application settings for the web container to point to
     the Azure Database for MySQL Single Server instance
 3. Refresh the web site, it should now load successfully.